PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 </body>
 </html>

 Table below presents the transferability results.
-The "$F2(U^{best}, S^{best})$" columns indicate F2 computed on the original task with its best configuration, "Avg.
-F2" columns represent the average F2 computed across all the $U-S$ pairs for a given $k$, and the "$F2(U^{transf}, S^{transf})$" columns show F2 computed using transferred configurations.
+The $F2(U^{best}, S^{best})$ columns indicate F2 computed on the original task with its best configuration, "Avg.
+F2" columns represent the average F2 computed across all the $U-S$ pairs for a given $k$, and the $F2(U^{transf}, S^{transf})$ columns show F2 computed using transferred configurations.
 Comparing the transferred configuration's performance to the average column provides a good estimate of the benefits of configuration transfer over a mere random selection of a configuration for a new, unseen task.

 The results support the effectiveness of transferring configurations.
 While there is a slight degradation in F2 compared to the original, best configuration (on average, 3\%pt for XSS and 8\%pt for SQLi ), we can observe those results of transferred configurations outperform the average F2, achieving on average, 16\%pt improvement for XSS and 10\%pt improvement for SQLi.